 a government friendly to the Religious Right,

-creationists get to use them to cut off your funding.
-You will really care
+creationists use them to justify cutting off your funding.
+You may not care now, but